CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/woot/spawning.md

         name(ResourceLocation)
         ```

     - `#!groovy boolean`.
 Sets if the default recipes are being targeted instead of a specific entity name.
 Requires either `name` to be defined and a valid name or `defaultSpawnRecipe` to be true.
+(Default `false`).

         ```groovy
         defaultSpawnRecipe()